ngohc/Sentiment-Analysis-of-Game-of-Thrones-Tweets/README.md

 Findings include:
 1. Wordcloud: Most common words related to GoT are "starks", "execution", and "kings landing", "bad", and "sorry".
-2. Barplot on Emotions Score: Top few emotions include sadness, fear, and anger – aligned with Wordcloud's finding of words with negative connotation; correlated with the latest episode during then when a favorite character was executed.
+2. Barplot on Emotions Score: Top few emotions include sadness, fear, and anger – aligned with Wordcloud's finding of words with negative connotation; correlated with the latest episode during which a favorite character was executed.
 3. Dendogram: Tweets mostly clustered around mentions of "starks" and "execution" – insinuated that these things played a crucial role in GoT.